 Loch Maree - Thousands of years ago, druids believed this beautiful Loch had the power to cure lunacy.

-Eilean Donan Castle - An iconic and gorgeous 13th century castle that once warded off Viking invasions.
+Eilean Donan Castle* - An iconic and gorgeous 13th-century castle that once warded off Viking invasions.

 Loch Ness - This loch holds more fresh water than all the lakes in England and Wales combined.
 But does it hide the Loch Ness monster?

-On this tour, you'll rub your eyes in disbelief at the postcard-perfect villages, delve deep into the gory history of Eilean Donan Castle, and catch a glimpse of some of Europe's most spectacular landscapes.
+On this tour, you'll rub your eyes in disbelief at the postcard-perfect villages, delve deep into the gory past of Eilean Donan Castle, and catch a glimpse of some of Europe's most spectacular landscapes.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)